Aveglia/vAMPirus/README.md

 ### Installing dependencies (see Who to cite section)

-If you plan on using Conda to run vAMPirus, all dependencies will be installed as a Conda environment automatically with the vampirus_startup.sh script.
+New in v3.0.0 the dependencies of vAMPirus will be set up by Nextflow upon the initial launch of a vAMPirus pipeline regardless if you plan to use Conda or Singularity/Docker.

-If you plan to use a container engine like Singularity, the dependencies of vAMPirus have been built as a Docker container (aveglia/vAMPirus) that's stored in the vAMPirus directory and will be set up by Nextflow upon the initial launch of a vAMPirus pipeline.
+Run the start up script to set paths automatically in the configuration file, install Conda, and install any databases.

 # Installing vAMPirus

 ## Windows OS users

-vAMPirus has been set up and tested on Windows 10 using Ubuntu Sandbox (https://wiki.ubuntu.com/WSL) which is a new feature of Windows 10 - See Windows Subsystem for Linux -> https://docs.microsoft.com/en-us/windows/wsl/about
+vAMPirus has been set up and tested on Windows 10 using Ubuntu Sandbox (https://wiki.ubuntu.com/WSL) which is a feature of Windows 10 - See Windows Subsystem for Linux -> https://docs.microsoft.com/en-us/windows/wsl/about

 All you will need to do is set up the subsystem with whatever flavor of Linux you favor and then you can follow the directions for installation and running as normal.